pschool-in/curriculum/content/science/environment-2.md

 ### What is an environment?

 Our surroundings and all the living and non living things are together known as the environment.
 It includes many components such as sunlight, air, water, soil, plants and animals, etc.
 The earth is surrounded by the atmosphere.
-Water, land and air constitute envelopes of the earth, namely, the hydrosphere, lithosphere and atmosphere.
+Water, landand air constitute envelopes of the earth, known as  the hydrosphere, lithosphere and atmosphere.
 The biosphere spreads in all the other three spheres.

 ### The lithosphere and the hydrosphere

 The lithosphere is the solid part of the Earth such as rocks and mountains.The hydrosphere is the liquid water such as the rivers,lakes and oceans.About a third of the surface of the earth consists of land.Two-thirds of the earth’s surface is covered with water.

 ### The atmosphere

 The envelope of air around the earth is called the atmosphere.
 As we go higher from the surface of the earth, the air in the atmosphere becomes rarer.
-The atmosphere consists of a mixture of gases, namely, nitrogen, oxygen, water vapour and carbon dioxide.
-There are some other gases too in the air in very small quantities.
+The atmosphere consists of a mixture of gases.
+This iclue gases such asa nitrogen, oxygen, water vapour and carbon dioxide.
+Some other gases are also present in the air in very small quantities.

 The layer that extends from the earth’s surface to a height of about 13 km is called the troposphere.

 Beyond the troposphere, up to a height of about 50 km from the earth is the layer called the stratosphere.In the lower part of the stratosphere, there is a layer of a gas called ozone.The ozone layer absorbs Ultraviolet rays and protects the living world from these rays.

 ### Water cycle

-Water on the earth evaporates
-continuously due to the heat of the sun.As water vapour is lighter than air, it rises high up into the atmosphere.
+Water on the earth evaporates continuously due to the heat of the sun.As water vapour is lighter than air, it rises high up into the atmosphere.
-As it goes higher, it cools and condenses forming very fine droplets of water forming clouds.These small droplets join together and form bigger drops which are heavy.
+As it goes higher, it cools and condenses forming fine droplets of water forming clouds.These small droplets join together and form bigger drops which are heavy.
 They cannot float.
-Such drops of water fall down on the earth in the form of rain.this continuous process of evaporation and condensation is called water cycle.
+Such drops of water fall down on the earth in the form of rain.
+This continuous process of evaporation and condensation is called water cycle.

 ### Biosphere

-Many different kinds of
-plants, animals and micro-organisms are found everywhere on the earth - on land, in water and in the air.
+Many different kinds of plants, animals and micro-organisms are found everywhere on the earth - on land, in water and in the air.
 The zone of life where all the life forms interact is called biosphere

 ### Food chain

 A worm eats grass and leaves.
 A grasshopper eats worms.
-Birds eat
-Grasshoppers.They are all connected.
+Birds eat Grasshoppers.They are all connected.
-Each of the components is food for the next one.
+One component is food for the next one.
 That is why we say that they form a chain.
 Such a chain is called a food chain.
 Each of these components is a link in a food chain.

 The most important food in a food chain is plants.One living thing can be a part of a number of food chains.
 That gives rise to a food web in nature.

 ### Environmental balance

 There are many food chains in our environment.
-Micro-organisms living in the soil help the process of decomposition of plant residue, dead animals, excreta, etc.
-This helps in plant growth.Thus plants use substances in the soil for their growth and when plants and animals die, the decomposition of their remains adds these substances to the soil once again.
+Micro-organisms living in the soil help the process of decomposition of plant residue, dead animals, excreta, etc. This helps in plant growth.Thus plants use substances in the soil for their growth and when plants and animals die, the decomposition of their remains adds these substances to the soil once again.
 This is an important cycle in the environment.

 For the existence of living things, it is important that environmental balance is maintained.

 ## Group : Lithosphere vs Hydrosphere